andrew/ultimate-awesome/README.md

 - [awesome-computational-photography](https://github.com/visionxiang/awesome-computational-photography) - A curated list of awesome resources for topics related to computational photography via deep learning, which mainly focuses on image alignment and stitching.
 - [awesome-azure-sql](https://github.com/yorek/awesome-azure-sql) - An awesome list of Azure SQL samples for Developers of any Language and Platform.
 - [awesome-iwb](https://github.com/awesome-iwb/awesome-iwb) - 🕶️ ✨ Collection of practical software for interactive whiteboard.  ✨ 全网最全的 教学辅助软件/一体机软件 推荐清单.
+- [awesome-repositories](https://github.com/eagleusb/awesome-repositories) - Personal representation of my 4k GitHub repositories stars.
+- [learning-resources](https://github.com/evilfactorylabs/learning-resources) - A curated list of "basic" knowledge that "good to know" by evilfactorylabs members.
+But feel free to take a look and learn together!.
 - [Awesome-IT-Books](https://github.com/piggsoft/Awesome-IT-Books) - 旨在维护一个目录，集合各个优秀的IT技术书籍，方便大家进行检索。.
 - [awesome-priceops](https://github.com/priceops/awesome-priceops) - Links to articles, guides and resources related to software pricing and its implementation.  .
 - [awesome-interviews](https://github.com/resumejob/awesome-interviews) - Resources for preparing tech interviews.
 - [Awesome-AI](https://github.com/VidyasagarMSC/Awesome-AI) - The guide to master Artificial Intelligence (machine learning & deep learning) from beginner to advance.
 - [awesome-jamstack](https://github.com/BolajiAyodeji/awesome-jamstack) - :notebook_with_decorative_cover: Curated list of resources: books, videos, articles, speaker decks, tools about using the Jamstack.
 - [awesome-hamradio](https://github.com/DD5HT/awesome-hamradio) - Awesome hamradio repositories.
-- [learning-resources](https://github.com/evilfactorylabs/learning-resources) - A curated list of "basic" knowledge that "good to know" by evilfactorylabs members.
-But feel free to take a look and learn together!.
 - [awesome-design.ai](https://github.com/shadowcz007/awesome-design.ai) - Useful resources for creating Design Artificial Intelligence.
 - [awesome-supermemo](https://github.com/supermemo/awesome-supermemo) - A list of resources which can be used with SuperMemo.
 - [awesome-backend-architecture](https://github.com/TFdream/awesome-backend-architecture) - 后端开发常用技术框架、数据库、开源中间件、微服务、系统架构集合。.